-Fig. 3.
-Tensile state in the point A.
+Figure 3.
+Tensile state at point A.

-The principal tensile stress that occurred in the masonry is obtained by the following equation:
+The principal tensile stress that occurs in the masonry could be obtained using the following equation:

 (6)

-squaring equation 6 and simplifying, we obtain:
+squaring Eq.
+6 and simplifying it, we obtain:

 (7)

-if - σt (tensile stress in the masonry) is equal to ft, tensile strength of masonry imposed like a limit domain of Turnšek and Čačovič, and τ = b∙ τ0, the equation number 7 becomes:
+If σt (tensile stress in the masonry) is equal to ft, the tensile strength of the masonry is imposed in terms of a limit domain of Turnšek and Čačovič’s formulation and τ = b∙ τ0, Eq.
+7 becomes:

 (8)

-multiplying by the area of the section the shear strength of the masonry pier is obtained:
+Multiplying the area of the section, the shear strength of the masonry pier could be obtained:

 (8)

-Where:

-Vs is the shear strength of the masonry pier obtained for exceeding the limit domain.

-ft is the tensile strength of masonry.

-b is a coefficient that takes into account the slenderness of the element.
-It is the ratio between height and length of the pier, its value is in the range between 1 and 1.5.

-τ0d is the reference shear strength
+where Vs is the shear strength of the masonry pier obtained for exceeding the limit domain, ft is the tensile strength of the masonry, b is a coefficient that takes into account the slenderness of the element and is the ratio between the height and length of the pier, with its value in the range of 1–1.5, and τ0d is the reference shear strength.

 Experimental campaign

 The experimental campaign was conducted in the laboratories of the University of Calabria and was divided into two well-defined steps.
-Using the same construction process, two masonry walls were constructedmade following the patent of Engineer Pasquale Frezza [40].
-The first was tested by diagonal compression test and stopped after the specimen collapsed.
-The second specimen was tested in the same way, but was first damaged and then repaired with basalt fiber reinforced cementitious matrix (B-FRCM).
-After that, the test was repeated until collapse of the reinforced masonry wall.
+Using the same construction process, two masonry walls were fabricated following the patent of the engineer, Pasquale Frezza [40].
+The first was tested using a diagonal compression test and was stopped after the specimen had collapsed.
+The second specimen was tested in the same way but was first damaged and then repaired using a basalt fibre- reinforced cementitious matrix (B-FRCM).
+Following this, the test was repeated until the collapse of the reinforced masonry wall.

 Preparation of the specimens

-The dimensions of the two specimen walls are 60 × 60 × 15 cm3.
-The external timber frame is constructed in a carpentry workshop and consists of four poplar beams with a cross-section of 15 × 5 cm2 (poplar is a typical wooden building material used for constructions in Calabria).
-The connection between contiguous beams is ensured by cutting their extremities to make half-lap fastenings and then attaching them with four iron bolts.
+The dimensions of the two specimen walls were 60 × 60 × 15 cm3.
+The external timber frame was constructed in a carpentry workshop and consisted of four poplar beams with a cross section of 15 × 5 cm2 (poplar wood is a typical building material used for constructions in Calabria).
+The connection between any contiguous beams was ensured by cutting their extremities to produce half-lap fastenings before attaching them using four iron bolts.

-After the outer timber frame is built, the inner masonry wall is created.
-The bricks used have a square cross-section of 5.5 cm per side and a height of 13 cm.
-The fictile tubules are nomenclating NFTs (new fictile tubules) [38], [39] since they are produced in a potter industry with faster and innovative techniques, and then refined on the potter’s wheel.
-They are characterized by the same height as the bricks (13 cm) and are 6 mm thick (Figure 4, Figure 5).
-The mortar is characterized by a compressive strength of about 2.5 MPa and corresponds to the one labelled as M2.5 bastarda according to Table 11.10.IV of the 2008 Italian Building Code.
-This particular mortar consists of 1 part of cement, 2 of lime mortar and 9 of sand.
+After the outer timber frame was built, the inner masonry wall was created.
+Here, the bricks used had a square cross section of 5.5 cm per side and a height of 13 cm.
+Meanwhile, the fictile tubules were new nomenclating fictile tubules (NFTs) [38], [39], since these are produced in a pottery industry using faster, more innovative techniques before being refined on the potter’s wheel.
+The tubules had the same height as the bricks (13 cm) and a thickness of 6 mm (Figure 4, Figure 5).
+The mortar had a compressive strength of around 2.5 MPa, corresponding to that labelled as M2.5 bastarda according to Table 11.10.IV of the 2008 Italian Building Code.
+This specific mortar consists of one part cement, two parts lime mortar, and nine parts sand.

-The specimen wall is completed by casting a 2 cm thick layer of mortar to cover the tips of the fictile tubules (Figure 6).
+The specimen wall was completed by casting a 2-cm-thick layer of mortar to cover the tips of the fictile tubules (Figure 6).